-I get it, Recovery of an MMO Junkie is cute and all, but is that really enough to get people to overlook a piss-poor story writing, shallow characters, and mediocre visuals?
+I get it, Recovery of an MMO Junkie is cute and all, but is that really enough to overlook a piss-poor story writing, shallow characters, and mediocre visuals?

 Moriko Morioka is a 30something business dropout who has chosen to become a self-proclaimed "NEET" and plays games all day instead of working.
 Why did she choose this life?
 She felt like it, despite being good at her job she opted to throw it away playing video games instead… Don’t expect to understand what motivates the characters because their only reason for existing is to be cute.

 Moriko enters the MMO game and chooses to play as